 There’s a good reason for the statute of limitations to exist – namely, it protects defendants against a lifetime of fear and harassment.
 However, certain crimes are considered so serious that they are not subject to any statute of limitations at all.

-Moreover, there are often significant differences between the various statutes of limitations for state crimes (violations of a state’s criminal statutes) and federal crimes (crimes against the U.S. government, crimes committed on federal property, or crimes which violate federal laws).
-Let’s take a closer look at some of the statutes of limitations for federal crimes.
+Moreover, there are often significant differences between the various statutes of limitations for state crimes (violations of a state’s criminal statutes) and federal crimes (crimes against the U.S. government, crimes committed on federal property, or crimes that violate federal laws).
+Let’s take a closer look at some of the statutes of limitations for federal crimes and how a Philadelphia trespassing on federal property lawyer can help.

 In most cases, federal crimes are subject to a five-year statute of limitations.
 This five-year time limit is provided by 18 U.S. Code § 3282(a), which states the following: